awsdocs/amazon-opensearch-service-developer-guide/doc_source/custom-packages.md

    + If your domains runs OpenSearch or Elasticsearch 7\.8 or later and only uses search analyzers with the [updateable](#custom-packages-using) field set to true, you don't need to take any further action\.
 OpenSearch Service automatically updates your indices using the [\_plugins/\_refresh\_search\_analyzers API](https://opensearch.org/docs/im-plugin/refresh-analyzer/index/)\.
    + If your domain runs Elasticsearch 7\.7 or earlier, uses index analyzers, or doesn't use the `updateable` field, see [Manual index updates](#custom-packages-updating-index-analyzers)\.

 Although the console is the simplest method, you can also use the AWS CLI, SDKs, or configuration API to update OpenSearch Service packages\.
-For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Configuration API reference for Amazon OpenSearch Service](configuration-api.md)\.
+For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Amazon OpenSearch Service API Reference](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/Welcome.html)\.

 ## Updating custom packages \(AWS SDK\)<a name="custom-packages-update-python"></a>